-Many designers believe that plaster walls display a subtle smoothness and depth that drywall cannot equal.
-While common to many older homes, plaster has also enjoyed a revival in popularity within newly constructed buildings -- as a thin coating for sheetrock and as a green design option that involves lime plaster or clay plaster.
+Many designers prefer plaster walls for their hand-applied texture and visual depth that dead-flat drywall simply does not have.
+While common to many older homes, plaster has also enjoyed a revival in popularity within newly constructed buildings -- as a thin coating for plasterboard and as a green design option that involves lime plaster or clay plaster.
 Whether the plaster is newly installed or generations old, modern homeowners can beautify their walls with user-friendly, water-based paints.

 Before You Scrape

-Plaster walls in older homes often display small dents, dings, cracks and nail holes that must be filled or smoothed over before a new coat of paint can be applied.
+Plaster walls in older homes often display small dents, dings, cracks, and nail holes that must be filled or smoothed over before a new coat of paint can be applied.
 Gently scrape off any loose or flaking plaster with a putty knife.
-Any small holes and indentations should be filled with spackling compound.
-The excess material should be wiped off using a putty knife until the surface is uniformly smooth.
+Fill small holes and indentations with spackling compound.
+Wipe off excess material, using a putty knife, until the surface is uniformly smooth.
 If the hole is somewhat larger, the patch can be reinforced with mesh.
-The wall should then be primed with a white-pigmented shellac primer or an alkyd-based stain-blocking primer.
+Finally, prime the wall with a white-pigmented shellac primer or an alkyd-based stain-blocking primer.

 Preparing New Plaster Walls